The Children of William Wetmore and Ann Ponting

 In 1871 they were still at Michaelwood but now employing 5 men and 3 boys.
 They seem to have had no children.

 By 1891 Robert and Ann had returned to Gloucestershire.
-63 year old Robert and 57 year old Anne were living at Turnpike Road, Thornbury.
+63 year old Robert, a retired farmer, and 57 year old Anne were living at Turnpike Road, Thornbury.

 - Ellen Wetmore nee Hewett

-Thomas and Hester Hewett's daughter Ellen married Robert Hewett Wetmore on 22 June 1858 at Hill..
+Thomas and Hester Hewett's daughter "Helen" Hewett married Robert Hewett Wetmore on 22 June 1858 at Hill..
 The witnesses were Thomas Hewett and Anna Wetmore.
 Robert was a farmer, the son of John Wetmore and Hannah Hewett.
-His family is detailed in Appendix I (Subsection 2) Robert was Ellen's Hewett's 2nd cousin once removed through the Wetmores.
+His family is detailed in Appendix I - Part 2, but Robert was Ellen's Hewett's 2nd cousin once removed through the Wetmores.
 Robert was the grandson of John Wetmore and Elizabeth Cox and Ellen was their great granddaughter.
 There is probably also a connection through the Hewetts.

 In 1861 Robert and Ellen Wetmore were living at Hill where 42 year old Robert was farming 230 acres with 6 labourers and 1 boy.
 They had two daughters